Event: Livecoding Xmas event @ Goldsmith College, London

 Cite this blog post:

 Michele Pasin.
-Livecoding Xmas event at Goldsmith College.
+Event: Livecoding Xmas event @ Goldsmith College, London.
 Blog post on www.michelepasin.org.
 Published on Dec.
 9, 2010.

 Comments via Github: